tabitha-n/DataBreachTracker-API/README.md

 Even as a beginner project, DataBreachTracker demonstrates several fundamental cybersecurity principles:

-    Data Integrity & Validation
+    🔒 Data Integrity & Validation

 • Breaches are only updated or deleted if they exist, preventing accidental or malicious misuse.

-• Some fields, like id, are read-only to protect the uniqueness of records.
+• Some fields, like id, are read-only to protect the uniqueness of records and prevent tampering.

-    Layered Security (Defense-in-Depth)
+    🛡️ Layered Security (Defense-in-Depth)

-∙ Controller layer: Handles all user requests and is the only part exposed externally.
+• Controller layer: Handles all user requests and is the only part exposed externally.

-• Service layer: Manages business logic; keeps data operations separate from direct user access.
+• Service layer: Manages business logic and makes sure requests are valid before reaching the database.

-• Repository layer: Communicates with the database; the rest of the app never interacts directly with the database.
+∙ Repository layer: Talks to the database directly.
+Other parts of the app never touch the database.

-This separation minimizes risk and reduces potential attack surfaces.
+👉 This separation reduces risks and keeps each layer responsible for its own job.

-    Secure API Practices
+    🌐 Secure API Practices

-Proxy to external API: Your application queries Have I Been Pwned on behalf of the user, preventing users from exposing sensitive personal data.
+• Proxy to external API: The app queries Have I Been Pwned on behalf of the user.
+This prevents users from exposing personal data directly.

+∙ User-Agent header: Properly identifies the app to the external API, a small but important step in secure communication.

+    🔑 Hibernate & Security

+• Acts as a bridge between Java objects and database tables, eliminating the need to write raw SQL queries.

+∙ Helps prevent SQL injection attacks, where hackers try to run malicious queries on the database, making interactions safer by default.

-    Safe Credential Management
+    🗝️ Safe Credential Management

-Database credentials are stored in local.properties.
-The security benefits of this setup are:
+∙ Database credentials are stored in local.properties (excluded from GitHub via .gitignore).

+This approach ensures:

-🔒 Keeps database credentials private
+🔒 Credentials stay private

-⚠️ Prevents accidental leaks
+⚠️ Accidental leaks are prevented

-🛡️ Protects system from unauthorized access
+🛡️ Systems are protected from unauthorized access

 # 🚀 Setup Instructions